 There are no monthly fees, annual fees, or minimum balance requirements.
 You also won’t have to worry about overdraft fees since your card will decline if you don’t have enough to cover a transaction.
 Card replacement is free if you opt for standard shipping.

 If you use your card abroad, you won’t pay any foreign transaction fees.
-This feature alone sets it apart from most debit cards and entry-level credit cards.
+This feature sets it apart from most debit and entry-level credit cards.

 Getting Started

-To set up a new account, you need to be at least 18 years old, or 19 if you live in Nebraska or Alabama.
+To set up a new account, you must be at least 18 or 19 if you live in Nebraska or Alabama.
 You also need a valid email address and a Social Security Number.

-This information is just used for verifying your identity, so don’t worry about a hard credit check affecting your credit score.
-Once you open your account, you’ll receive your Bluebird card in the mail within a few business days.
+This information is used to verify your identity, so don’t worry about a hard credit check affecting your credit score.
+Once you open your account, you’ll receive your Bluebird card in the mail within a few business days and a virtual card via email for immediate online use.

-You can then load funds through cash deposits or mobile check capture, and start using it right away.
+You can load funds through cash or mobile deposits and start using them immediately.

 Promotions